nubenetes/awesome-kubernetes/docs/recruitment.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The interview process is ultra-competitive.<br><br>But with proper preparation, it is possible to stand out.<br><br>THREAD: 20 common interview questions, what they really mean, and how to nail them:</p>&mdash; Sahil Bloom (@SahilBloom) <a href="https://twitter.com/SahilBloom/status/1423971814443819009?ref_src=twsrc%5Etfw">August 7, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Interviewing for technical positions is a broken process.<br><br>I believe this is going to change soon.<br><br>Getting a job in the software industry we’ll look very different within the next 10 years.<br><br>Some thoughts: ↓</p>&mdash; Santiago (@svpino) <a href="https://twitter.com/svpino/status/1468203651759890432?ref_src=twsrc%5Etfw">December 7, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">People who are fluent on more than one cloud provider - how has this skillset affected your career? <br><br>Does it mostly just expand your job opportunities (ie, you can get hired by a GCP shop or an AWS shop), or do you find yourself working with multiple clouds at your current job?</p>&mdash; Forrest Brazeal (@forrestbrazeal) <a href="https://twitter.com/forrestbrazeal/status/1475841432254656513?ref_src=twsrc%5Etfw">December 28, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>
 </details>